AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update-dataflows.md

 ![catalog](../../images/tutorials/update-dataflows/catalog.png)

-The [!UICONTROL Dataflows] page appears contains a list of all existing dataflows, including information about their run status, last run date, and account name.
+The [!UICONTROL Dataflows] page contains a list of all existing dataflows, including information about their run status, last run date, and account name.

 Select the filter icon ![filter](../../images/tutorials/update/filter.png) on the top left to launch the sort panel.